Eventador/eventador.github.io/_documentation/getting_started_guide.md

 Eventador provides a producer and consumer interfaces.
 It also provides an Aggregation Interface in the form of PipelineDB/PostgreSQL.
 Other Interfaces will be added in the future.

-Users produce data to Eventador using a REST interface, and consume data via the same REST interface.
+You produce data to Eventador using a REST interface, and consume data via the same REST interface.
 The REST interface also provides control over Kafka topics and schema.
-Users can create multiple pipelines to form more complex event processing systems.
+You can create multiple pipelines to form more complex event processing systems.

-Users may also consume data via the Aggregation Interface.
-The Aggregation Interface is based on PipelineDB/PostgreSQL and allows users to build 'continuous views' to aggregate, query, and perform stream processing in real time.
+You may also consume data via the Aggregation Interface.
+The Aggregation Interface is based on PipelineDB/PostgreSQL and allows you to build 'continuous views' to aggregate, query, and perform stream processing in real time.
 The PostgreSQL API provides access to a massive eco-system of SQL compliant tools and drivers.
-Users can build complex programs and algorithms or simply point a reporting tool at the Aggregation Interface.
+You can build complex programs and algorithms or simply point a reporting tool at the Aggregation Interface.

 Getting started with Eventador takes just a few simple steps.